mhoellerschlieper/agentBuilder/README.md

 3. Configure tools with API keys, databases, and other settings
 4. Start the system and create workflows in the graphical editor

-Source: document &ldquo;README Proposal / Screenshot Description,&rdquo; p.
-1.

 ## Contributing

 Contributions are welcome.
 In the case of bugs, new tool ideas, or enhancements, a pull request or issue can be created.
-Source: document &ldquo;README Proposal / Screenshot Description,&rdquo; p.
-1.

 ## License

 This project is licensed under the MIT License.
-Source: document &ldquo;README Proposal / Screenshot Description,&rdquo; p.
-1.

 ## Contact